App Profile: Count & Track 5 Key Nutrients

 I love the app because of the ease of use and value.
 No recurring charges, yay!
 Scanning labels is fast and easy.
 I tend to cook from scratch and have found the list of ingredients is not as robust as I would hope.
 Can you add things like sablefish, Alaska wild salmon, cilantro, jalapeño and other peppers, various nuts and seeds.
 Thanks

-Set daily calorie, carb, saturated fat, fiber & protein targets based on guidance provided in the app and your preferences for weights of food (g or oz) and display of nutrient content in foods and beverages (ie, %target/serving, g (or kcal)/100g or g (or kcal)/1oz, or %target/100g or %target/1oz).
+Set daily calorie, carb, saturated fat, fiber & protein targets based on guidance provided in the app and your preferences for weights of food (g or oz) and display of nutrient content in foods and beverages (ie, g (or kcal)/serving, %target/serving, g (or kcal)/100g or g (or kcal)/1oz, or %target/100g or %target/1oz).
 You can change the targets at any time as you wish or as advised by a healthcare provider.

 Record food and beverage consumption using the barcode scanner, dictation, search or by favoriting foods and using the serving sizes provided, which can be changed at any time.
 Tap the notepad to add notes.